alnopa9/greensburg_girls_who_code/tutorials/html-exercise-1.md

 ### What's next?

 You'll see that everything we put on our site is there, but it's not styled.
 This is because the styling of a webpage is handled separately from the html file itself.
 Instead, we use CSS (cascading style sheets) to style webpage however we want!
+In fact, that's our next task.